Skip to main content

 VI — Attention

-A system that notifies, alerts, or otherwise demands the attention of a person exercises a form of power over that person’s time, focus, and mental energy.
+A system that demands the attention of a person exercises power over their time, focus, and mental energy.
+This power must be exercised with restraint.

-This power must be exercised with restraint and respect.
 A person has the right to control when and how a system may demand their attention.
+Notifications must serve the interest of the person, not the engagement metrics of the system.
+Defaults must favor fewer interruptions, not more.

 VII — Exit